RobertAldenFreeman/food-delivery-application/README.md

 # food-delivery-application
 Food delivery application created using Python, Flask, html, css, and MySQL.
+This project was done using SCRUM style agile software development with a group of 6 people.
+This repository has been moved from the original locked repository into this one.

 # To run
 Install PyCharm.
 (Professional 2020.3+ required)